-A comprehensive Campus Master Plan, which addresses facilities condition, space utilization, utility infrastructure, land use, and capital planning, is currently being updated and will be finalized in December 2021.
+A comprehensive Campus Master Plan, which addresses facilities condition, space utilization, utility infrastructure, land use, and capital planning, was approved by the Board of Trustees in December 2021.
 The comprehensive plan for the physical campus reflects and upholds the vision, imperatives and strategies established for CMU in its strategic plan.
 Included in the 2013 Master Plan was a Capital Plan which outlined 24 projects; by 2021, CMU had successfully completed 14 of the projects.
-A new 2021 Capital Plan is currently being finalized, which includes Brooks Hall as a priority academic facility improvement project.
+A new 2021 Capital Plan was finalized, which includes Brooks Hall as a priority academic facility improvement project.